 The last project to be released partially designed for BMC by industry icon Gerald Palmer before he left the group to join Vauxhall motors in 1955, the Wolseley 1500 was initially intended to be reproduced as the Morris 1200, to be a replacement for the recently introduced Morris Minor 1000.

-Apparently, instead of discarding all of Palmer’s excellent design work, the Morris Minor 1200 was rapidly re-badged to become the Wolseley 1500.
+Eventually the decision was reach that instead of discarding all of Palmer’s excellent design work, the Morris Minor 1200 was rapidly re-badged to become the Wolseley 1500.

 This latest addition to the Wolseley stable made its public debut at the London Motor Show in April 1957 where it was the subject of subdued public and trade response.